 This week we are practising the digraph...

-This week's digraph is 'ai'.
-You can hear the 'ai' phoneme in words like 'rain' and 'snail'.
-Look at the picture above and try to say each word - the pictures will help you.
-Don't worry about sounding them out just yet.
+This week's digraph is 'th'.
+You can hear the 'th' phoneme in words like 'thin' and 'that'.
+Look at the picture above and see if you can say each word/picture.

 Have a go at writing the letters in the air, write them really large!
 Now use your finger to 'write' the letters on the carpet, on the back of your hand, on your parent's back!
-Each time you 'write' it say the long sound 'ai'.
+Each time you 'write' it say the sound 'th'.

 Thursday: Use your school letter pack to think make some words using the sound tiles you have so far.
 We have learnt all the letters of the alphabet now and you should practice the letters you don't recognise again and again until you can remember them.
-Don't forget to make one new letter tile with this week's digraph 'ai' on showing your children that the letters are together and make the 'ai' sound not the separate 'a' and 'i' sounds.
+Don't forget to make one new letter tile with this week's digraph 'th' on showing your children that the letters are together and make the 'th' sound not the separate 't' and 't' sounds.